Back

 • Practice using Bluebook on your testing device.

-• Find another device if your first choice doesn't meet requirements.
+• Find another device if your first choice doesn’t meet the requirements.

 For in-school testing such as SAT School Day, your school will let you know how to prepare.